bestdevopsengineer/terraform-on-azure-cloud/03-Terraform-Command-Basics/README.md

 ## Step-01: Introduction
 - Understand basic Terraform Commands
-1. terraform init
+1. terraform init (initialize the directory with the terraform config files  and download the proivders)
-2. terraform validate
+2. terraform validate (validate the syntax of the conf files)
-3. terraform plan
+3. terraform plan (create an execution plan)
-4. terraform apply
+4. terraform apply (apply the changes required to reach the desired state)
-5. terraform destroy
+5. terraform destroy  (destroy the infrastructure)

 [![Image](https://stacksimplify.com/course-images/azure-terraform-workflow-1.png "HashiCorp Certified: Terraform Associate on Azure")](https://stacksimplify.com/course-images/azure-terraform-workflow-1.png)